-24. (1.6.)
-While not being overly prescriptive, supervisory authorities may wish to issue regulations, rules or guidelines on how governing bodies should accommodate or integrate in their investment policy factors that are financially material to the performance of an investment, including ESG factors, as well as any other issues that are financially significant.37 Supervisory authorities should ensure that a pension fund governing body and the asset managers analyse these factors in terms of implications for pension funds members and beneficiaries.
-In less sophisticated and deep markets where there is no legal requirement for companies to disclose ESG-related information, data on ESG factors may be limited.
+While not being overly prescriptive, supervisory authorities may wish to issue regulations, rules or guidelines on how governing bodies should accommodate or integrate in their investment policy factors that are financially material to the performance of an investment, including ESG factors, as well as any other issues that are financially significant.39 Supervisory authorities should ensure that a pension fund governing body and the asset managers analyse these factors in terms of implications for pension funds members and beneficiaries over a time horizon appropriate to the scheme's liabilities and obligations to members and beneficiaries.
+In less sophisticated markets or those that have not yet developed sufficient depth to provide reliable and actionable ESG information, data on ESG factors may be limited.
 In that sense, pursuing investments only in companies that adhere to ESG principles might be restrictive.